JoeHamed/KernelSVM-FastAPI-Docker/README.md

 ```
 ## Customization
 ### Training the Model
-The model is trained using the "`Social Network Ads`" dataset.
+- The model is trained using the "`Social Network Ads`" dataset.
 Update the dataset or model parameters in `model.py` as needed and retrain using the same process.

 ### Scaling Inputs
-The input features are scaled using a saved `StandardScaler`.
+- The input features are scaled using a saved `StandardScaler`.
 Update the scaler logic if your dataset changes.

+## Deployment
+- This setup is optimized for deployment in production using Docker.
+For cloud deployment, you can:
+  - Use a container service like AWS ECS, Google Cloud Run, or Azure Container Apps.
+  - Deploy using Kubernetes.